Robert-Dunn/LearningJava2017/README.md

 # LearningJava2017
-This repository will help Jordan and i learn how to use git while we teach ourselves java this summer.
+This repository will help me keep track of the files I'm using to learn java.